Grants for Good

 Grants for Good is funded by the John Good Group and is designed to direct funding only to small and growing local charities, voluntary groups or social enterprises that are making a big impact on communities, people or the environment.
 To be eligible, applicants must:

-• Have an average income of less than £50,000 in the last 12 months.
+• Have an annual income of less than £50,000.

 • Have a bank account in the organisation’s name.